Coder-RD/SQL-Challenge/README.md

 ### 💡 Key Concept

-The **The Blunder** challenge focuses on calculating the difference between the actual average salary and the incorrect average salary obtained after removing zeros from salary values.
+The challenge focuses on calculating the difference between the actual average salary and the incorrect average salary obtained after removing zeros from salary values.

-### 🔑 SQL Functions Used

-    AVG()
-    REPLACE()
-    CEIL()

 ### 🎯 Learning Outcome